 CMP Guide to Target Shooting with Vintage Military Rifles

-The Civilian Marksmanship Program (CMP) now offers VMR: Target Shooting With Vintage Military Rifles, an instructional guide by Gary Anderson, Director of Civilian Marksmanship Emeritus.
+The Civilian Marksmanship Program (CMP) has released VMR: Target Shooting With Vintage Military Rifles, a detailed book by Gary Anderson, Director of Civilian Marksmanship Emeritus.
 Gary himself was a world-class marksman who earned two Olympic Gold medals in rifle shooting.

 Anderson definitely has the credentials — he won Olympic Gold Medals in Tokyo and Mexico City in the 1960s.
 Gary also set multiple U.S. and international records.
 The originator of the CMP’s competitive vintage rifle program, Anderson set out to present a detailed manual covering all aspects of shooting vintage military rifles.
 The book covers 1903 Springfield, U.S. Krag, 1917 U.S. Enfield, M1 Garand, M1 Carbine and many more, including rifles from “across the pond.”